vmware-archive/read-me-first/adding-outside-collaborators.md

 - Name of the repository
 - Name of the individual you are requesting access for
 - Username of the individual
-- Level of access you would like them to have (Admin, Write, Read)
+- Level of access you would like them to have (Admin, Write, or Read)
 - Reason for requesting access
 - Company affiliation
 - If the company/individual has signed a Source Code Access Agreement